diogok/ra2/README.md

 - Consistent representation

-Alseo, following [Barros et al, 2014], "We have used the five-component scheme for assessing dataset quality".
+Also, following [Barros et al, 2014], "We have used the five-component scheme for assessing dataset quality".

 - Lineage
 - Completeness
 - Atrtribute accuracy
 - Logical Consistency
-- POsitional accuracy
+- Positional accuracy

+Therefore, te choosen metrics:

+- Amount of data: Quantity of data available.
+- Lineage: Currency.
+- Completeness: "A record is here defined to be complete if it includes an identification at least to species rank, valid coordinates, a full date of occurrence and a given basis of record"
+- Precision/Accuracy (geographic):
+- Consistency:
+- Duplicates

+Actually, instead, let's focus on the data groups itself:

+- Identification
+- Localization
+- Abundance
+- Linage
+-

 ### Protected areas